MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/countermeasures.md

 ### Attacker without much skill or with limited physical access

-Physical access may be limited by a form factor that doesn't expose buses and memory.
+Physical access might be limited in a form factor that doesn't expose buses and memory.
 For example, there are no external DMA-capable ports, no exposed screws to open the chassis, and memory is soldered to the mainboard.

 This attacker of opportunity doesn't use destructive methods or sophisticated forensics hardware/software.